krptn/krypton/README.md

 ## What do we do exactly?

-We are building a user authentication and access management system (IAM) with [Zero Knowledge security](https://www.krptn.dev/news/zero-knowledge/).
+We are building a user authentication and access management system (IAM) with **[Zero Knowledge security](https://www.krptn.dev/news/zero-knowledge/)**.
 It is available as a python extension module.
 However we have certain [limitations](https://www.krptn.dev/news/limitations/).

 How we achieve this?

 - All data is encrypted (any data can be requested by the developer to be secured)
 - Only the appropriate users' credentials can unlock the cryptosystem (this protects you from server-side attacks)

-This gives you [Zero Knowledge security](https://www.krptn.dev/news/zero-knowledge/) without ever needing to even notice it!
+This gives you *[Zero Knowledge security](https://www.krptn.dev/news/zero-knowledge/)* without ever needing to even notice it!
 It protects you from server side attacks.

 ## Try it out